lavaeater/turbo-rocket-ultra/README.md

 ## Player Death 2

 So, what should happen when a player dies?
-- [ ] Not able to move
+- [ ] Restart Amble Task for enemies so that they go about in random directions
 - [ ] Indicated by something on screen, perhaps also blinking
 - [ ] Revival by being helped by friends?
 - [ ] Where do we revive a person?
+- [x] Not able to move
-- [ ] Clear all hunting by enemies when dead, as well
+- [x] Clear all hunting by enemies when dead, as well

 ## Weapons 2